raoconnor/raoconnor.github.io/_posts/2025-12-26-Nutanix Migration Lab-Part-3.md

 # Nutanix Migration Lab - Part 3

-In **Part 1** I deployed the Nutanix Move appliance, in **Part Two** I tested a migration of a Windows 2019 Server from ESX to AHV.
+In [**Part 1**](https://raoconnor.github.io/2025/12/10/Nutanix-Migration-Lab-Part-1.html) I deployed the Nutanix Move appliance, in [**Part Two**](https://raoconnor.github.io/2025/12/10/Nutanix-Migration-Lab-Part-2.html) I create dmy first migration plan and tested the migration of a Windows 2019 Server from Hyper-V to AHV

-In this post I will test older versions of Windows:
+In this post I will test moving older versions of Windows:
 - Windows 2012
 - Windows 2008 R2 SP1 one instance with VMware tools installed and another Windows 2008 R2 without any Service Pack or VMware tools.